NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 Finally, note the use of the `_r` suffix (reverse) to reverse the order of the colormaps listed in the figure above.
 From example, using `cmap = jet` would have colors spanning from *blue* > *red*  and `cmap = jet_r` *red* > *blue* instead

-*Supported colormap in Marsplot.
+*Supported colormaps in Marsplot.
 The figure was generated using code from [the scipy webpage](https://scipy-lectures.org/intro/matplotlib/auto_examples/options/plot_colormaps.html) .*

 ***